Ecuador says two more kidnapped on Colombia border - Journal du Cameroun

 – ‘Help us, Mr President’ –

-“Mr President, please help us, don’t let what happened to us happen to the journalists — we have children, we have families whom we visit in Ecuador… Give them what they want so that they release us,” pleads the man.
+“Mr President, please help us.
+Don’t let what happened to us happen to the journalists — we have children, we have families whom we visit in Ecuador… Give them what they want so that they release us,” pleads the man in the video.

+Navas said it was the first time that a “proof of life” video had been shared directly with the government.

 The latest abductions came as the rebel group suspended plans to hand over the bodies of the two journalists and their driver, who were confirmed dead on Friday.